2010 Annual Science Report

 Thermodynamic Efficiency of Electron-Transfer Reactions in the Chlorophyll D-Containing Cyanobacterium, Acharyochloris Marina

-Under funding from the NAI Director’s Discretionary Fund (DDF) 2008, we have been conducting measurements the efficiency of photon energy storage by wavelength in Photosystem I in whole intact cells of the cyanobacterium Acaryochloris marina.
-A. marina is the only known organism to have chlorophyll d (Chl d) to use photons in the far-red (713-715 nm) and near-infrared (740 m), whereas all other oxygenic photosynthetic organisms use chlorophyll a (Chl a) to absorb at 680 nm and 700 nm.
-We have obtained preliminary measurements indicating that A. marina may be exhibiting lower efficiencies hence lower quantum yields compared to Chl a-utilizing organisms, i.e. the red wavelengths could be at a fundamental limit for oxygenic photosynthesis and thus constrain what is plausible on extrasolar planets.
-Confirmation with further measurements continues, after a laser failure in January 2009.
+Under funding from the NAI Director’s Discretionary Fund (DDF) 2009, we have been continuing measurements the efficiency of photon energy storage by wavelength in whole intact cells of the cyanobacterium Acaryochloris marina.
+A. marina is the only known organism to have chlorophyll d (Chl d) to use photons at wavelengths, in prior literature, in the far-red (713-715 nm) and near-infrared (740 m), whereas all other oxygenic photosynthetic organisms use chlorophyll a (Chl a) with absorbance peaks at 680 nm and 700 nm.
+After some technical issues were overcome in the first year and stability of our laser was achieved, we have obtained measurements indicating that A. marina is in fact exhibiting efficiencies higher than or comparable to that in Chl a-utilizing organisms.
+These results imply that oxygenic photosynthesis can operate quite effectively at far-red/near-infrared wavelengths and is not suffering from losses to back reactions, something that had been unknown up till now.
+This then extends what is plausible on extrasolar planets, and in light of the discovery just this year of chlorophyll f, which is further red-shifted by ~6 nm, it appears that oxygenic photosynthesis may be possible at yet longer wavelengths.
+Also, our spectral efficiency measurements provide direct, credible evidence for the wavelengths of peak absorbance of the reaction centers of A. marina, which we find to be slightly blue-shifted from indirect attempts in the literature, our findings being at 710 nm for PS II and 730 nm for PS I.

 PROJECT INVESTIGATORS:Nancy Kiang